How to Start a New Label Generation

 3. You can also choose to re-run generation for an existing batch, or clear batches from your dataset.

-1. If you are focused on a single patient, you can choose this option, and enter the patient ID to generate for that patient.
+1. If you are focused on a specific patient or group of patients, you can choose this option, and enter the MRNs to generate for those patients.

 2. In this option, you can choose to only generate a specific variable or a specific document if you're debugging.